See our

 player does not get used much, but it is fun to have such luxury on a small boat.
 The flatscreen mounts on the bulkhead forward of the enclosed

 head compartment, and takes up little space.
 An external tuner box allows us to tune in digital HD TV on our old enhanced definition 3:4 aspect ratio flatscreen.
-An omnidirectional antena and amplifier hauled up the main halyard provides good TV reception even when swining to a single anchor.
+An omnidirectional antena and amplifier hauled up the main halyard provides good TV reception even when swinging to a single anchor.
 The stereo system, an automotive CD player with 4" car speakers,

 simply fills the little cabin with tunes.